 Wasn’t Apple going to introduce its own tracking device?
+It did

 It’s possible Apple has decided to make the technology available as a standard to third parties as others in the space, principally Tile, had complained at being muscled out of the market.
 There’s no word yet if Tile will support Apple’s network.

 There are hundreds of tracking devices available today.
 These cost anything from tens to hundreds of dollars and in most cases require you sign-up to a network provider for SIM card-based network access.
 That’s the difference the FindMy Network brings.

 Each IP67 water- and dust-resistant AirTag is small and lightweight with precision-etched polished stainless steel.
 They carry a built-in speaker which plays sounds to help locate AirTag.